JSearUK/Playthroughs/README.md

     # It ships with "lastmodified", "slotnumber", "lockedstatus" and "versionnumber" by default.
 define enable_iconcolors = True
     # This enables some glyphs to be color-coded.
 If False, all glyphs will be `textcolor`.
+define enable_settings = any([enable_renaming])
+    # This enables visibility of the cog icon at the top-right, which in turn provides access to those settings considered useful to players
+    # - Currently, it enables the Settings panel if any of its toggles' dependencies are True

 ```

 ### Interaction